KanchaiT/DSDE_Final_Project_WARK/README.md

-# Paper Topic Classification Project
+# Paper Category Classification Project

-This project aims to classify research papers into predefined topics or research domains using machine learning techniques.
-By processing metadata like titles, abstracts, and keywords from JSON files, the project builds an end-to-end pipeline for efficient analysis and visualization of research trends.
+This project aims to classify research papers into predefined category or research domains using machine learning techniques.
+By processing metadata like titles, abstracts, and other from JSON files, the project builds an end-to-end pipeline for efficient analysis and visualization of research trends.

 ## Key Objectives

 1. **Feature Extraction**:

-   - Extract relevant metadata such as titles, abstracts, keywords, and subject areas from JSON files.
+   - Extract relevant metadata such as citation_title, abstracts, authors, authors_with_location_department, affiliations, classifications,subject_area_name, subject_area_code, date, citedby_count from JSON files.
    - Preprocess and clean the data to prepare it for machine learning.

 2. **Dataset Preparation**:

    - Combine and organize extracted data into a structured dataset.
-   - Label the dataset with research domains for supervised learning.
+   - Label the dataset with research domains by unsupervised learning for supervised learning.

 3. **Machine Learning Model**:

-   - Train a classification model using features like TF-IDF and algorithms such as Random Forest or Logistic Regression.
+   - Train a classification model using Logistic Regression.
-   - Evaluate model performance using metrics like accuracy, precision, and F1-score.
+   - Evaluate model performance using metrics accuracy.

 4. **Visualization**:
-   - Create visualizations to display insights such as topic distributions or keyword trends.
+   - Create visualizations to display insights such as topic distributions or date trends.

 ## Deliverables

 - **Machine Learning Model**: A functional model for classifying research papers.
 - **Data Pipeline**: A pipeline for ingesting, processing, and analyzing metadata.
 - **Visualizations**: Clear and insightful representations of research trends.
-- **Documentation**: Comprehensive explanations of the approach and results.
+- **Presentation**: Comprehensive explanations of the approach and results.

 This project highlights the practical application of data science techniques to real-world metadata, providing actionable insights into research paper classification and trends.